saltstack/salt/doc/ref/configuration/master.rst

 Default: ``0.0.0.0`` (all interfaces)

-The local interface to bind to.
+The local interface to bind to, must be an IP address.

 .. code-block:: yaml